 To be your trusted source of science-based information about dog behaviour and welfare.

-The core of amazing animal minds is to provide an evidence-based and trusted learning environment for dog owners and professionals.
-We support everyone that interacts with dogs on a daily basis to grow their knowledge, improve their skills and increase self-confidence.
+The core of amazing animal minds is to support everyone that interacts with dogs on a daily basis to grow their knowledge, improve their skills and increase self-confidence.
 Whether you’re a new dog owner or a professional that has years of experience, we’ll support you in a way that’s right for you.

 My mission is